Schnema1/sma_home_manager_printer/README.md

 In order to get your arm file for Victron Multiplus II GX you need to compile the file.
 I have done this on a Windows machine.
 Follow these steps in order to get your armv7 file.

 1. Download and install go environment
 2. Check your env GOPATH=  (go env) and take note of the path.
-I added the \src Folder
+Set GOOS=linux GOARCH=arm
 3. Download the files form mitchese
 4. In the file is a reference to https://github.com/dmichael/go-multicast 4.1 Download this repo too and copy it in your GOPATH /src folder.  --> C:\Users\"yourusername"\go\src\go-multicast-master